Scene 17 – October 15th

 “I’m not a lady.
 They/them pronouns,” the kid said.

-“Apologies,” I told them, guild writhing in my chest for a moment.
+“Apologies,” I told them, guilt writhing in my chest for a moment.
 I screwed up Loki’s pronouns on occasion too, and it always left me feeling like a shit, accident or not – I hoped that they would let it pass.
 Best to just continue, I decided.
 “My questions still stand, though.
 What’s your name, kid?”

 It was a few seconds before they answered – probably trying to think of a name.
 I remembered that giddy time just after getting his powers, and not being able to come up with a name for a while.
 “Call me Newton for now, sir,” she said after a moment.